Fort Crowder: Post-war and Cold War use

 In 1946, the post was deactivated and placed in a caretaker status.
-While the core of the post was retained, many of the wood temporary barracks were declared surplus and sold.
+While the core of the post was retained, many of the wood temporary barracks were declared surplus and sold in a June 1946 public sale held by the U.S. War Assets Administration.
 The base's movie theatre was disassembled and reassembled on the campus of what is today the University of Missouri – Kansas City where it was the University of Kansas City Playhouse until being torn down for a new theatre.
 A walled patio and fireplace with masks of Comedy and Tragedy were built near the theater and are still landmarks on the university campus.

+Two buildings were bought, disassembled, and moved to Sulphur Springs, Benton County, Arkansas: the Camp Crowder Gymnasium, and the gym at the Sulphur Springs Old School Complex Historic District.